Pasuruan–Kalisat–Banyuwangi railway: Construction of the new Ketapang railway and closure of the Kabat–Banyuwangi Lama segment

 On 7 September 1985, A new railway line has been completed by PJKA from Kabat to Ketapang, resulting in a gradual decline in traffic on the segment to Banyuwangi Lama.
 In addition to serving passengers, the railway line was also built to support the operations of the Pupuk Sriwidjaja (Pusri) warehouse in the Meneng Harbor area.

 The segment to Old Banyuwangi was officially closed on 31 March 1988.
 Since the 90s, this line has not been operated anymore because it was replaced by a new line from Kabat to Ketapang which has quite close access to Ketapang Port (and even closer to cross to Bali than Boom Port).

 The condition of the railway line varies from one area to another.
 Kabat is no longer in use and all that can be seen is a roofless building overgrown with weeds.
 Banyuwangi Lama is also no longer in use and is now a shopping complex, but the original architecture of this station is still maintained.
 The line that passes through the village of Kedayunan still exists although only the rail iron and the sleepers have been lost.
 In the Kalirejo Permai housing complex, these rail irons have been removed for sale, some houses even have fences made from old railway tracks.
 The railway crossing on Jalan S. Parman now has a police post built on it.
 Jalan Kepiting in Kelurahan Sobo is a new highway built shortly after the railway was no longer in use, on the right and left sides of Jalan Kepiting there are rusty iron poles that were probably once blue and white, a sign that a railway once existed there.
 Residential settlements and shopping complexes were built on this defunct railway from Kertosari to Karangrejo.
 Several manual crossing barriers also still exist, such as those on the railway that crosses Jalan Ikan Sadar, Karangrejo.
 Several former industrial buildings and factories are also found near the railway, indicating that there was once industrial activity that utilized trains.
 One of the most famous factories is the Naga Bulan factory, a copra oil processing company.
 Remnants of the railway can still be traced all the way to Boom Beach, but the turntable that once stood at the end of the railway has disappeared.

 The construction of a permanent structure on the dead Kabat-Banyuwangi track violates Law No. 23 of 2007 concerning Railways, which states that land assets around railway tracks belong to the state and cannot be owned by private individuals.
 This was further explained by Gatut Setyatmok, Head of PT KAI Operations Region IX Jember.
 Consequently, the permanent structure must be prepared for demolition at any time without compensation.

 Service

-Here's train that passing the Pasuruan-Banyuwangi railway line:
+Here's train that passing the Pasuruan-Ketapang railway line: